MihailKovachev/Razon/vault/Music Production/Sound.md

 Another common convention is to assign an amplitude of $-1.0$ to the lowest value to which air pressure drops while the sound is playing and an amplitude of $1.0$ to the highest value to which air pressure rises while the sound is playing.
 An amplitude of $0.0$ is then assigned to the arithmetic mean of the minimum and the maximum, exactly halfway in-between the two values.
 This is a very common thing to do when visualizing sounds recorded in isolation.
 Nevertheless, there are also many cases in which this is not done.

 The crucial thing to remember is that the actual pressure values behind the amplitudes are irrelevant, only the changes in the amplitude matter.
 Therefore, the way we perceive a sound is uniquely determined by the shape of its waveform.

+>[!NOTE] Note: Physically-Accurate Waveforms
+>
+>In practice, waveforms are much more complex than the simplified illustration above and look more like this:
+>
+>TODO
+>

 # Volume